Texas Hold'em Bonus Poker

 The theoretical return to player of the bonus bet is 91.10%

 At the end of the game, you can use the 'Clear' button to clear ante bet and place a different bet amount.
 The 'Rebet' button allows you to repeat both your ante and bonus bets, and the 'Double Bet' button allows you to double your ante bet but not the bonus bet.
-Note that 'Double Bet' button appears only if your ante bet in the previous game is no more than $50.00.
+Note that 'Double Bet' button appears only if your total bet in the new game does not exceed the maximum possible bet defined.

 The Buy-In window will open if your game balance drops below the minimum allowed bet.
 You can use this window to buy more credits from your Party Account.